-It is likely that the following trends will continue in the near future:
+Consistent with previous reports, it is likely that the following trends will continue or develop in the near future:

-- > State and Federal agencies consider the Carmel River watershed as a high priority area for restoration, as evidenced by the interest in addressing water supply issues, San Clemente Dam Siesmic Safety project, impacts to the Carmel Bay Area of Special Biological Significance, and management of threatened species.
-Stringent avoidance and mitigation requirements will continue to be placed on activities that could have negative impacts on sensitive aquatic species or their habitats. - Activities that interrupt or curtail natural stream functions, such as lining streambanks with riprap, will be discouraged or denied permits.
-Activities that increase the amount of habitat or restore natural stream functions are more likely to be approved. - Additional work to add instream features (such as large logs for steelhead refuge or backwater channel areas for frogs) will be necessary to restore and diversify aquatic habitat. - Major restoration projects completed between 1992 and 1999 will require additional work to diversify plantings and to maintain irrigation systems during the establishment period (varies from 5 to 10 years depending on environmental conditions and the availability of staff resources).
-Streambank repairs may be necessary after high flows as previously installed structural protection works go through an initial adjustment period.
+State and Federal agencies consider the Carmel River watershed as a high priority area for restoration, as evidenced by the interest in addressing water supply issues, San Clemente Dam safety, impacts to the Carmel Bay Area of Special Biological Significance, and management of threatened species.
+Stringent avoidance and mitigation requirements will continue to be placed on activities that could have negative impacts on sensitive aquatic species or their habitats.

+- Activities that interrupt or curtail natural stream functions, such as lining streambanks with riprap, will come under increasing scrutiny.
+Activities that increase the amount of habitat or restore natural stream functions are more likely to be approved or funded through State and Federal grant programs. - Additional work to add instream features (such as large logs for steelhead refuge or backwater channel areas for frogs) will be necessary to restore and diversify aquatic habitat. - Major restoration projects completed between 1992 and 1999 have had extensive and successful work to diversify plantings.
+However, maintenance of irrigation systems is ongoing and requires extensive work in water years classified as below normal, dry and critically dry. - Downstream of the Robinson Canyon Road bridge, the river continues to cut into the channel bottom and form a more complex system of pools, riffles and gravel bars.

-A noticeable change to the channel bottom is the obvious continued degradation (i.e., the river channel is incising into floodplain deposits).
-This has both a positive and negative aspect.
-On the plus side, it is clear that sand and fine material has been winnowed out in the past few years, exposing gravel and cobble layers that provide spawning habitat for steelhead and suitable substrate for the food web that steelhead depend on.
-In addition, the scoring of pools and streambank areas has added much needed complexity to the bottom of the river channel.
-However, a lack of a natural supply of sediment from the upper watershed (due to the presence of mainstem dams) means that the river must remove material from the channel bottom and streambanks to make up for this deficit.
-The river system downstream of Los Padres Reservoir is considered "sediment starved."
+Downcutting into channel deposits has both positive and negative aspects.
+On the plus side, it is clear that sand and fine material deposited during the mid-1990's has been winnowed out, exposing gravel and cobble layers as far downstream as the Crossroads Shopping Center (just upstream of Highway 1).
+This has created spawning habitat for steelhead in some areas where spawning had not been recorded since records have been kept (since the early 1980's).
+In addition, the scouring of pools and streambank areas has added much needed complexity to the bottom of the river channel.
+However, a lack of a natural supply of sediment from the upper watershed (due to the presence of main stem dams) means that the river must remove material from the channel bottom and streambanks to make up for this deficit as the river system downstream of Los Padres Reservoir is considered "sediment starved."
+Because approximately 35% of the streambanks downstream of Carmel Valley Village have been altered or hardened over the past 40 years, most of the current sediment supply comes from scouring of the channel bottom, which results in exposing the base of streambanks, bridge piers and abutments.